 - A desktop, laptop, tablet, or mobile device - make sure a supported web browser or our mobile app is installed.

-How to start a challenge
+How to start an assignment

 After you click the “Assign” button, you can set an expiration date and time as well as set game options.